-9.2 Trainer review
+9.1 Trainer review

-The trainer review provides a pass or fail based on the learner's performance and engagement in the course exercises, learner personal review and engagement in the course overall.
+The trainer review provides a pass or fail based on the learner's performance and engagement in the course exercises and engagement in the course overall.
 Further details are provided in the Trainer reference.

 The trainer review must be completed before the end-of-course assessment.
 If a learner is assessed as failing the trainer review, then they are not permitted to sit the end-of-course assessment.